Privacy Notice

 We may be given some of your personal data by your school/college or employer, or by the person who booked your course.
 This information helps us to plan and prepare your course and accommodation, and usually includes:

-• detailed medical information, including allergies and medical conditions
+- detailed medical information, including allergies and physical and mental health conditions

-After your course, we need to keep this data along with other records about your time with us.
+After your course, we need to keep the data from your PIF along with other records about your time with us, such as information about any adverse incidents or unintended events during your course.
 This helps us to meet our legal responsibilities.
-We won’t get rid of this information for at least three years after your course if you are over 18.
-If you are under 18, we need to keep it until you are at least 21 years old.
+We will keep this information for three years after your course if you are over 18.
+If you are under 18, we keep it until you are at least 21 years old.
+In some circumstances we may need to keep some sensitive information for longer.

 The lawful condition for processing the sensitive data for health, safety and wellbeing purposes is substantial public interest – safeguarding of children and individuals at risk.